Welcome Move to Arbitrum

 Cross contract calls

 Move’s native mechanism to perform cross contract calls is completely different from the EVM’s one.
-To achieve this, a whole new module in the Stylus Framework was developed to allow common calls whereas delegated calls.
+To achieve this, a whole new module in the Stylus Framework was developed to allow common calls in addition to delegated calls.

-To explore more EVM specifics, you can check the documentation.
+To explore more EVM specifics, you can explore the Rather Labs documentation.

 Implementation